aztecrex/jaxrs-trailing-slash/README.md

 ### Manual Filter Registration

 Depending on your JAX-RS implementation, you can register filters manually.
-For example, to simply include the default policy for all
+For example, to simply enforce the default policy for all
 resources:
 ```
     // Jersey-specific, explicitly include enforcement filter